-Best Cars Under Rs.
-8 Lakh In India - NDTV CarAndBike
+11 Best Cars in India Under Rs.
+8 Lakh - NDTV CarAndBike

 The Ford Aspire is yet another compact sedan which makes it to our list of best cars under ₹ 8 lakh.
 It is possibly the best-looking subcompact sedan in the market at present.
 The front end, with its large black grille and swept-back headlamps, look really good.
 The interior too is spacious and well-appointed.
 The beige and black colour scheme add to the premium-ness of the car.
 The Aspire is offered with three drivetrains, a 1.2-litre petrol, a 1.5-litre petrol and a 1.5-litre diesel.
 The 1.5-litre petrol gets a 6-speed dual clutch transmission which is quite a fun car to drive.
 Rest, the 1.2 petrol and the 1.5 diesel aren't bad either.
 As is the case with the Figo, the Aspire too gets a 'Sports' version which has a few cosmetic changes and a stiffer suspension.
 The prices for the Aspire start at ₹ 5.45 lakh for the base petrol variant and go up to ₹ 8.28 lakh for the top of the line diesel variant.

 Special Mention: While they might not be the absolute best buys under ₹ 8 lakh, we thought it would be a good idea to at least mention them here.
-You would wonder why we haven't included the Maruti Suzuki Swift and the Dzire in this list.
-That is only because, the current model of the Swift is really out-dated and Maruti Suzuki will be launching the new-generation Dzire next month, so it would be better to wait for that.
-You could also buy the base trims of the Vitara Brezza, Ciaz, EcoSport and the TUV100 as well.
+You could also buy the base trims of the Vitara Brezza, Ciaz, EcoSport and the TUV300 as well.
 But we would rather not consider these as the best buys.

 Comments (0)